Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Once a textile weaving center, today what stands out in this hilltop village are its double ramparts, church fortress and its many 15th and 16th century houses.

-Saint-Jean-Pied-de-Port in the Basque country is a fortified village and, more famously, the jumping off point for the Camino Francés, one of the main St James Ways, just before the Spanish border.
+Saint-Jean-Pied-de-Port in the Basque country is a fortified village along the Nive River and, more famously, the jumping off point for the Camino Francés, one of the main St James Ways, just before the Spanish border.
 Everything is geared to the pilgrim here and you might feel a bit guilty (I did not) as they all walk past with their staffs and backpacks while you fill up on delicious Basque fare.

 Sare, another Basque village (you can tell where I've been spending my time), bucolic and green, so close to the sea (less than half an hour's drive) yet in another world of hills and forests.
 It is also home to another of my favourite family-run hotel-restaurants, the Arraya.
 Because of its proximity to Spain, Navarra to be specific, the border here has always been a little porous, with sheep ambling back and forth and, less visibly, smugglers.
 Many of its houses date back to the 15th century.

-Founded in the 14th century, medieval Yvoire is a lovely medieval village in the Haute-Savoie on the shores of breathtaking Lake Geneva.
+Founded in the 14th century, medieval Yvoire is a lovely small village in the Haute-Savoie on the shores of breathtaking Lake Geneva.
 It is the mandatory day trip from Geneva, one which should include visits to one of the many artisans' shops.
 Of course a village of this popularity will be filled with souvenir shops, but there are actual workshops here so much of what is on sale is unique, of high quality and more art than souvenir.
 I lived here for a year so see below if you'd like to know what it was like to spend a year in one of the 'most beautiful'.

 ✱ ✱ ✱ ✱ ✱ ✱ ✱